Research Interests: representational art, observational art, visual arts, painting, human condition, figurative art, human figure, realism

 Professor Rajesh Naidu is an artist and educator.
 He has exhibited in multiple juried, group and solo shows.
 He was appointed to the School of Arts and Sciences in the Performing and Visual Arts division, where he teaches courses in painting and in the history of the visual arts.
 These courses are open to all Ahmedabad University students.
 He aims to bring the benefits of observational drawing and painting into many parts of the campus, including the engineering and life sciences labs.

 As a Visiting Assistant Professor of Art at the Rose-Hulman Institute of Technology (Indiana, USA), Rajesh Naidu conducted Painting, Art History, and Art Appreciation courses.
 He was also the Artist-in-Residence at the Institute.
 He received a Master of Fine Arts in Studio Arts/Painting from Indiana State University, during which he was an Instructor for Beginning and Intermediate Level Drawing courses, and held a Graduate Assistantship scholarship.
-He began his academic career with a Bachelor of Engineering degree in Civil Engineering from the Savitribai Phule Pune University, following which he worked in the construction industry for some time.
+He began his academic career with a Bachelor of Engineering degree in Civil Engineering from the Savitribai Phule Pune University, following which he worked in the construction industry.

 As an artist, Professor Naidu’s primary research focus is the study of the human condition and individual identity through representational painting aided by the history of art.
 While his early works were inspired by Bikash Bhattacharjee’s ‘Durga’ series, and Picasso’s Blue Period paintings and seminal artwork Guernica, the inquiry into the human condition became more prominent with a series of seven paintings representing people in their unguarded moment, in their private spaces.
 Creative research for this series included studying works by the artists Lucian Freud, Alice Neel, and Edward Hopper.